inBeat/inbeat-website/content/top-influencers/instagram/yoga/colombia/cali/_index.md

 ---
-title: Top 10 Yoga Instagram Influencers In Cali In 2023
+title: Top 10 Yoga Instagram Influencers In Cali In 2024
 description: >-
-  Find top yoga Instagram influencers in Cali in 2023.
-Most popular hashtags: #yoga #fitness #fitnessmotivation #yogacolombia.
+  Find top yoga Instagram influencers in Cali in 2024.
+Most popular hashtags: #yoga #love #vida #adrisilvac.
 platform: Instagram
 hits: 5
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: Identify the top-rated Instagram profiles on inBeat.
-text_bottom: Our platform has 5 Instagram influencers like this in Cali, Colombia for you to collaborate.
+text_bottom: Our platform holds 5 Instagram influencers like this in Cali, Colombia for you to contact.
 profiles:
   - username: "layogini"
     fullname: >-